Free & Open

 Use the arpeggiator

-Turn ARP on, choose UP, DN, U/D, or RND mode, then set scale, key, octave, and BPM for immediate melodic motion.
+Turn ARP on, choose UP, DN, U/D, or RND mode, then set scale, SONG, octave, and BPM for immediate melodic motion.
+SONG shapes the musical note content for arp and Melody Grid.

 Use the Melody Grid

 The Melody Grid is the detailed sequencer.
+In this build, Pattern A is the free editable bank for one browser session.
 Click to place notes, drag to extend, Shift-click to cycle velocity, Alt-click to cycle chance, and use SCALE to keep the grid scale-aware.
+After the free edit preview expires, Pattern A stays visible and playable but becomes view-only until PRO is unlocked.

 Add drums